MEET THE BOARD

 Tara first came on the CFL scene after working with CFL performers in Old Bridge Theatre Guild productions, and at their insistence, auditioned for CFL early summer 1997.
 Since she was old enough to stand on a chair and call it a stage, Tara’s been singing and sharing her love of music with anyone who’ll listen!
 But it would be CFL to really introduce her to theatre and all the musical magic behind it!
 Her deep appreciation of great song classics as well as modern music, to include more pop music than most anyone else at CFL (we all would loose at Pop Music Trivia with Tara) has all helped shape her love of voice and performing.

 That love of music has taken Tara on quite a diverse career path, one she’s been enjoying for close to 20 years!
 Tara got her degree in Communications-Radio Broadcasting at Brookdale Community College, and can still be heard on the air as an on-air personality (disc jockey) at 90.5 The Night.
 In addition to her radio career, Tara is also a full-time popular DJ around NJ specializing in Weddings for over 15 years.
-She owns and operates Tara Feeley Entertainment, providing DJ Entertainment, Master of Ceremonies, Coordination, Planning AND even Live Vocals to hundreds of Weddings and Private Events throughout New Jersey and the Tri-State area.
+She owns and operates TFE - Tara Feeley Entertainment, providing DJ Entertainment, Master of Ceremonies, Coordination, Planning AND even Live Vocals to hundreds of Weddings and Private Events throughout New Jersey and the Tri-State area.
+She also sings and entertains for the patients and residents in senior and healthcare locations as well.

-While balancing her full-time career as Wedding DJ and running her business, Tara is thrilled to add another dimension to just her performance side of CFL with being a part of the board.
+While balancing her full-time career as Wedding DJ and running her business, Tara was thrilled to add another dimension to just her performance side of CFL with joining the board in 2013.
 “It’s an honor to be able to share knowledge and bring talents that aid further in the success of what is truly an amazing organization that helps others who are suffering from disease…by producing musical theatre that entertains others who are not.
 We work hard at entertaining so we can give money to those who are working hard to just survive.
 That’s community, That’s CFL!”
 Tara resides in Tinton Falls, NJ with her fearless Schnauzer, Frankie.

 RITA SHERMAN, Director